eventql/eventql/doc/internals/replication.md

 each insert at least 6 times (assuming a replication level of 3).
-This is a considerable overhead -- the row only gets stored 3 out of those 6 times (and rejected on the other 3 inserts) but just checking if the row should be accepted or rejected is a fairly expensive operation and -- depending on cache contents -- might require multiple disk roundtrips.
+This is a considerable overhead -- the row only gets stored 3 out of those 6 times (and rejected on the other 3 inserts) but just checking if the row should be accepted or rejected is a fairly expensive operation and, depending on cache contents, might require multiple disk roundtrips.

 ### Operation-log-based replication?